lefosg/my-malloc-free/README.md

 # My malloc/free

-## Baseline implementation
+## Baseline implementation - Implicit List w/ First Fit

 **Description**:

 Implementation of my own `allocate` and `free` functions for C. Uses ``sbrk`` function.
-Current implementation uses implicit list and first fit algorithm.
+In this branch, the implementation uses implicit list and first fit algorithm.
 It is more of a general purpose allocator.

-The main.c file is just for testing the API.
-The library itself is in the src/memman folder (short for memory manager).

 **API:**
 | Function | Description | Returns |